Can Cops Get Life Insurance? They Sure Can...But There's More

 Police Life Insurance Benefits for Kevin

 Kevin checks out his OPP group benefits booklet and discovers that his current police life insurance is 1 X his annual salary – approximately $100,000.
-If something happens to him, Emily and his two daughters will receive a $100,000 tax-free cheque from Wawanesa Life, the company that underwrites all the OPP life insurance plans.
+If something happens to him, Emily and his two daughters will receive a $100,000 tax-free cheque from Wawanesa Life, which underwrites all the OPP life insurance plans.
 This money is there to help them adjust to life without his salary as a breadwinner.

 For Kevin, that means he can purchase an additional $300,000 of coverage (3 X $100k salary) through his police officer insurance benefits.
-It will cost him $111.00 per month ($0.37 X 300 = $111.00) to secure this extra protection.
-Sounds reasonable but is that a good deal?
+This extra protection will cost him $111.00 monthly ($0.37 X 300 = $111.00).
+It sounds reasonable, but is that a good deal?
 He wants to find out.

 Police Life Insurance Benefits vs Individual Life Insurance - 20 Years